BRIEF-Just Energy reports $160 million public offering of convertible unsecured senior subordinated debentures

 * Just Energy Group Inc. announces $160 million public offering of convertible unsecured senior subordinated debentures

-* Debentures will bear interest from date of issue at 6.75 pct per annum, with interest payable semi-annually
+* Intention to redeem remaining outstanding $55 million of its 9.75 pct senior unsecured notes

+* Intention to redeem minimum of $225 million of its 6.0 pct convertible debentures due June 30, 2017

-* Intends to use net proceeds from offering to redeem remaining $55 million aggregate principal amount outstanding
+* Intends to use proceeds to redeem remaining $55 million aggregate principal amount outstanding under 9.75 pct senior unsecured notes due 2018

+* Just Energy Group Inc says debentures will mature on December 31, 2021

-* Redeem remaining outstanding $55 million of 9.75 pct senior unsecured notes,minimum of $225 million of 6.0 pct convertible debentures due June 30,2017 Source text for Eikon: Further company coverage:
+* Agreed to issue, on a "bought deal" basis, $160 million of convertible unsecured senior subordinated debentures at $1,000 per debenture Source text for Eikon: Further company coverage: